markets/awesome-ruby/CONTRIBUTING.md

 ### Voting and commenting

-Just use GitHub reactions and comments to express your feelings/experience about new suggestions (additions or removals).
+Just use GitHub reactions and comments to express your feelings/experience about open suggestions (additions or removals).

 ## Contribution Guidelines

 * Please search previous suggestions before making a new one, as yours may be a duplicate.
-* Use the following format: `[Library](Link) - Description.`
+* Use the following format: `[Library](url) - Description.`
 * The link should be the name of the package or project.
 * Links and categories should be sorted alphabetically.
 * Add one link per pull-request.